Value for money

-Secondly - to value an item by the value of it's components is a desperately devaluing argument - when you buy Microsoft Office software for $500, the CD material cost is less than $1 - is this sharp practice? - people appreciate that you pay for enormous design time and a leading product.
+Secondly – to value an item by the value of it’s components is a desperately devaluing argument.
+When you buy Microsoft Office software for $500, the CD material cost is less than $1 — is this sharp practice?
+People appreciate that you pay for enormous design time and a leading product.
 To continue the analogy further, consider buying a computer.
-Which looks the better perceived value - a laptop or an equivalent massive computer of yesteryear that would have taken whole living rooms to accomodate? - at the end of the day it's all about design.
+Which looks the better perceived value — a laptop or an equivalent massive computer of yesteryear that would have taken whole living rooms to accommodate?
+At the end of the day it’s all about design.

-Before I got involved with Hi Fi I could never understand the cost of hi end audio - that was until I got into the field myself.
+Before I got involved with Hi-Fi I could never understand the cost of high-end audio — that was until I got into the field myself.
 By way of explanation the following may help.

 Even if a product costs nothing to produce you’ve still got the following problems:

-1. To outperform all the competition - some of whom have multi-million pound development budgets - design time is extremely costly and most people think a hobbyist has the time to come up with a market leading product - they don't, unless utterly fanatical and even then most never see the light of day!
+- To outperform all the competition (some of whom have multi-million pound development budgets) design time is extremely costly and most people think a hobbyist has the time to come up with a market leading product — they don’t, unless utterly fanatical and even then most never see the light of day!

-2. Even if you come up with a product that is head and shoulders above the competition it's not easy to publicize it with a saturated market in the face of competitors with well established reputations, dealer networks and large advertising budgets.
+- Even if you come up with a product that is head and shoulders above the competition it’s not easy to publicise it with a saturated market in the face of competitors with well established reputations, dealer networks and large advertising budgets.

 Most people think they understand how time consuming and costly all this is — but they probably don’t, which is why only 1-in-10 businesses survive longer than 5 years and only 1-in-100 survive longer than 10 years.
 These are the actual statistics which make for surprising but sobering reading.